top of page

 I hear my sobriquet bantered about simply “teach.”
 Could be worse.

-I was to be “promoted,” not based on any skill set, rather rumors.
-My skill set comprised scooping hash onto chipped plates, chopping and dicing, and following directions.
+Folks spinning yarns and chatting creatively this week’s entertainment.
+I was to be promoted, not based on any skill set, but on rumors.
+My skill set… scooping hash onto chipped plates, chopping and dicing, and following directions.
 I was about to receive an invitation.

 bottom of page